stephenberry/repe/README.md

 ## Error

 An error requires a `uint32_t` error code and a string message.
 The error code is stored in the header.
 The body is the error message as a UTF-8 string, where the `body_length` in the header indicates the length of the error message.
+The `body_format` should specify UTF-8.

 The `body_length` for an error may be zero, which indicates that there is no error message and only the error code provided.